 FAQs

-2. What is the standard height of a side table?
+What is the usual height of a side table?

-3. Should a side table be higher or lower than the sofa arm?
+Should a side table be taller or shorter than the sofa arm?

-6. How do I measure the correct side table height?
+How do I measure the right side table height?